Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/01-interviews-journeys-wireframes.md

 Hone your product focus, scope and design by creating these product mock-up deliverables.

 ## Deadlines
-1. All items are started on Class 1
+1. All items are started on Class 1, Wed 1/23
-1. Draft of items are due Class 2
+1. Draft of items are due Class 2, Mon 1/28
-1. Final drafts are **due Class 4**
+1. Final drafts are **due Class 4, Mon 2/4**
   1. Feedback will be given by a TA/Instructor on all deliverables before class 6

 ## Objectives